lucasjoliveau/doc/fr/developer/tutorials/getting_started/02_setup.md

 # Chapter 2: Development environment setup

-Depending on the intended use case, there are multiple ways to install Odoo.
+Depending on the intended use case, there are multiple ways to install Konvergo ERP.
-For developers of the Odoo community and Odoo employees alike, the preferred way is to perform a source install (running Odoo from the source code).
+For developers of the Konvergo ERP community and Konvergo ERP employees alike, the preferred way is to perform a source install (running Konvergo ERP from the source code).

 ## Prepare the environment

-First, follow the [Environment setup](../../../contributing/development.html#contributing-development-setup) section of the contributing guide to prepare your environment.
+First, follow the [Environment setup](../../../contributing/development#contributing-development-setup) section of the contributing guide to prepare your environment.

 By now, you should have downloaded the source code into two local